inahus99/clauseWise/README.md

 5.Modern & Responsive UI: A beautifully designed interface built with React and Tailwind CSS, ensuring a flawless user experience on desktop and mobile devices.

- Technology Stack
+6.Technology Stack
 This project is built with a modern, robust, and scalable technology stack, chosen for performance and developer experience.

 Frontend
-React: The core of our user interface, enabling the creation of dynamic, stateful components.
+1.React: The core of our user interface, enabling the creation of dynamic, stateful components.

-Parcel: A blazingly fast, zero-configuration web application bundler that simplifies the development workflow.
+2.Parcel: A blazingly fast, zero-configuration web application bundler that simplifies the development workflow.

-Tailwind CSS: A utility-first CSS framework that allows for rapid, custom UI design without leaving the HTML.
+3.Tailwind CSS: A utility-first CSS framework that allows for rapid, custom UI design without leaving the HTML.

 Backend
-Node.js: A JavaScript runtime environment that allows us to run JavaScript on the server, enabling a unified language across the stack.
+1.Node.js: A JavaScript runtime environment that allows us to run JavaScript on the server, enabling a unified language across the stack.

-Express.js: A minimal and flexible Node.js framework that provides a robust set of features for building our backend API.
+2.Express.js: A minimal and flexible Node.js framework that provides a robust set of features for building our backend API.

-PDF-Parse: A powerful Node.js library used to extract raw text content from PDF files on the server.
+3.PDF-Parse: A powerful Node.js library used to extract raw text content from PDF files on the server.

-Multer: A Node.js middleware for handling multipart/form-data, used for processing file uploads.
+4.Multer: A Node.js middleware for handling multipart/form-data, used for processing file uploads.

-AI & API
+AI & API---
 Google Gemini API / OpenAI API: The AI engine that performs the core text analysis.
 The backend is architected to be compatible with either service.

  How It Works